 - If you use the filing status of married filing separately, you may not claim the earned income tax credit or the credit for childcare expenses.

 - If you file a joint return with your spouse, you may be eligible to claim these credits.

 - Publication 596, Earned Income Credit (EIC)

-- Can You Claim the Child and Dependent Care Credit?
+- Am I Eligible to Claim the Child and Dependent Care Credit?

 - Publication 503, Child and Dependent Care Expenses

 - Use the EITC Assistant

 Subcategory: Filing Status